Run Less, Run Harder in Successful Running Training Plan for Endurance

 But we don’t need to do 60–70 miles week to be fast in races.

-In fact, some indicates that doing only three runs a week can lead to significantly reduced marathon times.
+In fact, some research indicates that doing only three runs a week can lead to significantly reduced marathon times.

 These three runs include one long endurance run, one moderate-paced run, and one speed day.
 Two other days are dedicated to cross-training, particularly strength training.